felipe-chamas/nest-backend-old/packages/backend/infrastructure/README.md

 Since the webserver is inside a VPC, it needs to connect to Mongo Cloud through a Peer peer.

+### OpenSearch

+Automatically collects Cloudwatch Logs from the specified Log Group using a Lambda Function that sends the logs to an Opensearch Domain using Cognito for authentication.

+When using the AWS Console to create an Opensearch Service subscription filter for a log group, it automatically creates a Lambda Function to send the logs.
+Unfortunately, Terraform can't automatically create the Lambda Function in the same way, so this module provisions a Lambda Function using the same code, found in the `lambda folder`.
+There is a [issue](https://github.com/hashicorp/terraform-provider-aws/issues/17090) in the Terraform repository about this feature, if someday it is implemented, this module can be updated to simplify the infrastructure.

 ## Create the infrastructure

 Setup a `.env` file with the following parameters: